guillermoC9/bits-and-nibbles/mpint/README.md

 I adapted the original code to my needs adding few bits and nibbles to it so I can use it for my criptography stuff like: prime numbers, RSA, ECC, etc.

-I left this here alone in case all you are interested on is a multi-precision library implemntation that works, even if I messed up a bit the function interface. :-(
+I left this here alone in case all you are interested on is a multi-precision library implementation that works, even if I messed up a bit the function interface. :-(

 ## To build it: